cmannett85/arg_router/README.md

 ```
 The number of times `-v` appears in the command line will increment the returned value, e.g. `-vv` will result in `verbosity_level_t::INFO`.

-Note that even though we are using a custom enum, we haven't specified a `custom_parser`.  `counting_flag` will count up in `std::size_t` and then `static_cast` to the user-specified type, so as long as your requested type is explicitly convertible from `std::size_` it will just work.
+Note that even though we are using a custom enum, we haven't specified a `custom_parser`.  `counting_flag` will count up in `std::size_t` and then `static_cast` to the user-specified type, so as long as your requested type is explicitly convertible from `std::size_t` it will just work.
 If it isn't, then you'll have to modify your type or not use counting arguments, as attaching a `custom_parser` to any kind of flag will result in a build failure.

 Short name collapsing still works as expected, so passing `-Evnv` will result in `show_ends` and `show_non_printing` being true, and `verbosity_level` will be `verbosity_level_t::INFO` in the `router` call.